Danish Tech Challenge – we accelerate hardware startups

 - A chance to pitch to investors, find new team members, advisory board members or anything else you’ll need to improve your company

-- A trip abroad with the other participants; in 2019 we’ll be going to Tel Aviv
+- A trip abroad with the other participants; in 2019 we were in Tel Aviv and in 2018 we were in Berlin.

 - Participation in two large events with more than 400 people attending

-- Sitting with the most talented hardware startups in Denmark in the best possible location and entering into a strong alumni network with 100 companies
+- Sitting with the most talented hardware startups in Denmark in the best possible location in Futurebox.

 - A dedicated team to help you every day